davidprush/keycollator/README.md

 - Specify the CSV results file

-    Specify the results csv file name, execute

 ```bash
 keycollator -c=/path/to/results/file.csv
 ```

-- Add verbosity

-    Turn on verbose:
+- Turn on verbose output

 ```bash
 keycollator -v
 ```

-- Add verbosity

-    Turn on logging:
+- Turn on logging:

 ```bash
 keycollator -l
 ```

-#### 🎯 Todo:
+## 🎯 Todo 👺:

-   - Currently refactoring all code
+    ❌ Currently refactoring all code
-   - Separating project into multiple files
+    ✅ Separating project into multiple files
-   - 🙂 Add progress bars when extracting and comparing
+    ✅ Add progress bars when extracting and comparing 📌Create a logger class (for some reason logging is broken) ❌ Fix matching method in KeyKrawler
+    ❌ Update `README.md(.rst)` with correct CLI
+    ❌ Add method to KeyKrawler to select and create missing files ❌ Update `CODE_OF_CONDUCT.md`
+    ❌ Update `CONTRIBUTING.md`
+    ❌ Format KeyCrawler results as a table

 ## Project resource acknowledgements